 “You must not imply that your father is a liar, Jules.”

-Jules’ eyes rested on his mother, the picture of moral rectitude, and with a voice full of hope, asked her, “Is that story really real, Mommy?”
+Jules’s eyes rested on his mother.
+The picture of moral rectitude, and with a voice full of hope, he asked her, “Is that story really real, Mommy?”

 Catherine and her safety net.
-Above all else she does not want to lie to our son; that is quite simply inconceivable.
+Above all she doesn't want to lie to our son; that is quite simply inconceivable.
 I am preparing to intervene when, after a long silence, she begins to speak again.

 “Yes, it’s really real.
 And seeing as you want to know everything, I once slept in a giraffe’s bed!”

 I am flabbergasted.
-At ten twenty-three on a Sunday morning, Catherine told our five-year-old son about the crazy night she spent in a giraffe’s bed.
+At 10:23 on a Sunday morning, Catherine told our five-year-old son about the crazy night she spent in a giraffe’s bed.

 “You should have seen the chimpanzees, Jules!
-They were so inquisitive, they sat next to me, they sniffed me, they looked in my hair and they played with me.
+They were so inquisitive.
+They sat next to me, sniffed me, looked in my hair and played with me."

-Jules is bursting with curiosity, he wants to know everything.
+Jules is bursting with curiosity; he wants to know everything.
 In his little head, doubt gives way to enthusiasm.
-He is full of images and dreams… And Catherine is giving him food for his imagination: she played leap-frog with the chimpanzees; to liven things up, a bear with an accordion played the tunes he had learned for his performance, accompanied by a virtuoso tap-dancing elephant; sea lions applauded as they marvelled at this impromptu show!
+He is full of images and dreams.
+And Catherine is giving him food for his imagination: she played leap-frog with the chimpanzees; then, to liven things up, a bear with an accordion played the tunes he had learned for his performance, accompanied by a virtuoso tap-dancing elephant; sea lions applauded as they marveled at the impromptu show!

 Jules and I can’t help laughing when Catherine starts clapping her hands, puckering up her mouth and making the characteristic ‘honk-honk’ sounds of the sea lion.
-My Catherine can put on a show all by herself!
+Turns out, Catherine can put on a show all by herself.
 Jules is crying with laughter, begging his mother to stop, or he’s going to wet himself.